-We want to make your life easy.
-If you want to integrate CraftAR into your iOS mobile app, we provide an iOS Framework that you can directly import into your XCode project.
+We want to make development easy for you.
+To integrate the CraftAR iOS Cloud Image Recognition SDK into your native mobile apps, we provide an iOS Framework that you can directly import into your XCode project.

 How to get started with the SDK